kubedb/docs/docs/guides/qdrant/autoscaler/compute/compute-autoscale.md

 Here,

-- `spec.databaseRef.name` specifies that we are performing compute autoscaling on `qdrant-db` database.
+- `spec.databaseRef.name` specifies that we are performing compute autoscaling on `qdrant-sample` database.
 - `spec.compute.node.trigger` specifies that compute resource autoscaling is enabled for the Qdrant nodes.
 - `spec.compute.node.podLifeTimeThreshold` specifies the minimum age of a Pod before the `VerticalPodAutoscaler` can recommend a resource update.
 - `spec.compute.node.resourceDiffPercentage` specifies the minimum percentage change needed before applying a new resource recommendation.